Welcome to... The Listening

 Listening feels confronting because it brings into focus things you've sensed for a long time but avoided acknowledging.

-The discomfort comes from seeing that your internal responses are changing even though nothing external has.
-You’re less willing to tolerate what you once justified and more drawn to what you used to dismiss.
+You're less willing to tolerate what you once justified.
+More drawn to what you used to dismiss.
 That contrast shows you where your old way of coping no longer fits.

-Listening also challenges your identity as the decisive, logical, reliable one.
-Hearing yourself clearly means considering what you need, not just what you can carry, and that can feel unusually exposing.
+Hearing yourself clearly means considering what you need, not just what you can carry.
+And that can feel unusually exposing.

 What makes this stage confronting is the accuracy of the signals.
 They reveal what's changing before you feel ready to admit it.